DOWNY FREE & GENTLE

 To conclude the campaign, WNBA invited the public to vote for the 'Greatest WNBA Player of All Time,' a.k.a the 'GOAT.'
 As a tribute to this exceptional player, we designed and produced a unique trophy to honor Diana Taurasi.

-We were looking to snag some jackets for ourselves–which never actually happened.
+We hoped to get some jackets for ourselves – although it never happened.

 CLOROX - BLEACH DOES THAT